merps/f5-ts-sumo/README.md

 ### *AWS*

-The deployment environment used for development is coovered in detail [F5 AWAF Demo](https://github.com/merps/f5devops/f5-swg-aws), this is a AWS Deployment example of AutoScaling AWAF.
+The deployment environment used for development is covered in detail [F5 AWAF Demo](https://github.com/merps/f5devops/f5-swg-aws), this is a AWS Deployment example of AutoScaling AWAF.
 For simplicity, steps replicate this deployment are as follows;

 ***a)***    First, clone the repo: